cooscoos/RustBucket/README.md

 On the host system (the one you want to monitor)

-* Install sqlite3:
+1. Install sqlite3:
-sudo apt install libsqlite3-dev
+`sudo apt install libsqlite3-dev'

-* Download the current github repo.
+2. Download the current github repo.

-* Optional: By default this process will launch a web page at http://localhost:8000.
+3. Optional: By default this process will launch a web page at http://localhost:8000.
 If you want to access the web page from another device on the same network then uncomment and edit the following lines in Rocket.toml address = "0.0.0.0" port = "8000"

-* Get rustup and then compile this repo with cargo run or cargo build.
+4. Get Rust and then compile this repo with cargo run or cargo build.

-* Go to http://localhost:8000/ or the address:port you entered in step 3.
+5. Go to http://localhost:8000/ or the address:port you entered in step 3.